opalkonrad/copernicus_proxy/README.md

 python3.7 -m pip install -r requirements.txt
 ```

 4. To authorize connection with the Climate Data Store, CDS API Key must be added in `$HOME/.cdsapirc` (via https://cds.climate.copernicus.eu/api-how-to).
-CDS API Client is already installed alongside other requirements in (3).
+At this moment only the Key is missing, since CDS API Client is already installed alongside other requirements in (3).

 ## Usage